-- Open forum discussions on what we should ‘Stop/Start/Continue doing’ focus minds on evaluating our processes.
+- Open forum discussions on what we should stop/start/continue doing to focus minds on evaluating processes.

 - Harvest process solutions from employees – your employees are not just ideally placed to identify process problems but also well suited to solving them.
 They are, after all, the ones who do the work and interact with customers the most.

 Also remain alert to current research and data about your industry, or even conduct it yourself.
 These insights can influence just about every area of your organisation and performance.
 As an example, Lee shares a story about trash containers in the Magic Kingdom.
 “Next time you walk up Main Street in the Magic Kingdom, count the number of steps between the trash containers.
 You’ll find they’re spaced about 25 paces apart.
-This isn’t arbitrary; it was based on the study that the term in both the length of time it takes to remove a sweet wrapper and the average distance a guest could walk in that time.
-This data helped us to to design the best trash container layout the grounds and has made a few difference in preserving the cleanliness and overall appearance of the parks”.
+This isn’t arbitrary, it was based on the study of the length of time it takes to remove a sweet wrapper and the average distance a guest could walk in that time.
+This data helped us to design the best trash container layout and has made a few differences in preserving the cleanliness and overall appearance of the parks.”

-Look at your personal processes – what are your personal routines and processes for planning your day, week, month etc?
-Good processes ensure that you attend to the routine, necessary, and predictable tasks, three in your mind to respond creatively to unexpected events.
+Look at your personal processes.
+What are your personal routines and processes for planning your day, week, month etc?
+Good processes ensure that you attend to the routine, necessary and predictable tasks, freeing up your mind to respond creatively to unexpected events.

-Effective managers and leaders must learn how to delegate tasks, as opposed to trying to do everything themselves and how to set priorities as opposed to trying to do everything.
+Effective managers and leaders must learn how to delegate tasks and set priorities, as opposed to trying to do everything themselves.

 Step back periodically and evaluate your organising processes, and not just during your working hours.
-Positive routines create positive outcomes, period.
+Positive routines create positive outcomes.

-Expect resistance – when you change the current process, be prepared for opposition.
+Expect resistance.
+When you change the current process, be prepared for opposition.
 It’s important to listen carefully to all the arguments before making a decision.
 Remember, someone put the current process into place for a reason.
-That reason may have made perfect sense at the time and in fact, it still might.
-But if you determine that it needs to be altered or eliminated, you have to work through the resistance to the change skilfully.
+That reason may have made perfect sense at the time and it still might.
+But if you determine what needs to be altered or eliminated, you have to work through the resistance to the change skillfully.

 One important way to work through resistance is to get support for your ideas from frontline employees.

-Don’t just ask people how the changes going; check on it yourself.
+Don’t just ask people how the changes are going; check yourself.
 Don’t fall in love with your brilliant process changes.
 Be prepared to make adjustments; have the attitude that everything is reversible, that not only can you change it again, but you will eventually have to.

 Always approach process change as an experiment.
 Trying out the new process for 30 to 90 days; then follow up systematically to see if they’ve been implemented as you envisioned and have generally taken hold, or things have reverted to the way they were before.